: Outdoor School :

-Primarily serving grades 4-6, but open to other grades as well, students and their teachers come to the Glen for a 2.5-day or 4-day experience.
+Primarily serving grades 4-7, but open to any, students and their teachers come to the Glen for a three or four day experience.
 The Outdoor School curriculum closely corresponds to Ohio Academic Content Standards to support and complement teacher classroom instruction in Science, Social Studies, Math, and Language Arts.

 Each day, trail groups venture into the 1,000 acre outdoor classroom with their Naturalists, where students learn about the environment, and about how to protect it through hands-on teaching methods.
 During their time in the Glen, students will: